swiftdeskk/swiftdeskk/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I am a student at the Universidad Tecnológica del Perú, currently studying Systems Engineering.
+I am a student at the University of Technology of Peru, currently studying Systems Engineering.
 The programming languages I am proficient in are Python, Java, and JavaScript.
 I am interested in web design and building automation solutions for businesses.

 - 🌱 I’m currently learning: